 Using Single Experiment Results

-Another grave mistake in marketing you can make is relying on a single experiment result.
+Another grave marketing mistake you can make is relying on a single experiment result.
 This way, you are more likely to make conclusions without enough evidence.
 To eliminate variables that could skew results, you need to run your experiments several times and over a decent period.
 It also helps achieve enough statistical significance.

 Yes, it takes time.
 Yes, it can be tedious.
 But doing repeated experiments several times will help eliminate errors.
 When something happens once, it’s an accident, twice – it’s a coincidence, three times – it’s a trend.
 Repetitive tests show you clear patterns and trends in your experiment, which helps you develop a more affirmative conclusion.